Renala Khurd Tehsil

 Renala Khurd is an administrative subdivision (tehsil) of Okara District in the Punjab province of Pakistan.
 It is administratively subdivided into 18 Union Councils, two of which form the tehsil capital Renala Khurd.

 Renala Khurd city was established in 1914.
-Before that time, Mughal king Akbar along with his son Saleem and the royal entourage stayed in Dipalpur and passed through this region to pay homage to Farid Ganj Shakar in 1578.
-Akbar named the corridor as 'Bari Doab' by combining the syllables of the names of two rivers, Beas and Ravi, that bounded the belt.
+Before that time, Mughal Emperor Akbar along with his son Saleem, later known as Emperor Jahangir, and the royal entourage stayed in Dipalpur and passed through this region to pay homage to Farid Ganj Shakar in 1578.
+Akbar named the corridor as 'Bari Doab' by combining the syllables of the names of two rivers, the Beas and Ravi, that bounded the belt.